nontammasculinum/ben-the-waifu/README.md

 &emsp;idt you understand how much pain this is being

-To run the gpt file you will need a key.txt, in key.txt should be your api_key which you can get from open ais website :|
+To use lm.py you will need a key.txt, in key.txt should be your api_key which you can get from open ais website :|